 Given below is a detailed itinerary of Macau.

-Later go for a walking tour to the various monuments of Macau Historic Centre, collectively classified as a UNESCO World Heritage site.
+Later go for a walking tour to the various monuments of Macau Historic Center, collectively classified as a UNESCO World Heritage site.
 This boasts of a number of temples, ruins and pastel-colored colonial buildings.

 Visitors can see a unique cultural fusion of Portuguese and Chinese architectural, religious and artistic styles.
 It is so interesting to spot Taoist temples by the side of a Christian Church.
 Ruins of St. Paul’s Church, though a little crowded, is a must see place for the visitors.

 Relax with an afternoon coffee at Senado Square where groups of Macanese city dwellers have lived for centuries.
-Head over to Macau Museum after photographing the façade of St. Dominic’s church.
+Head over to Macau Museum after photographing the facade of St. Dominic’s Church.
 The Macau Museum has three levels of artifacts and information pertaining to the past, present and future of modern day Macau.

 Return to the hotel.
 Feast on the unique Macau cuisines and have an overnight rest.

 Day 2: Macau Peninsula, Coloane, Taipa & Cotai: After breakfast move to understand and enjoy the three islands of Macau – Coloane, Taipa and Cotai.
 They have now been connected to create one single large landmass.
 But the three islands have their own unique characters.